 - Business and Employment

-Eschew “Received Wisdom” to gain competitive advantage
+Eschew “Received Wisdom” to Gain a Competitive Advantage

 Just in case anyone is in any doubt, “received wisdom” means the generally held belief about something.
 It does not, however, mean that there is necessarily any truth in the received wisdom; it may be a “urban myth”.
 The television programme “QI” is excellent at dispelling commonly held beliefs, exposing that there is no factual proof behind the belief at all.
 For example, it is commonly held that people used to believe that the earth was flat until people like Christopher Columbus sailed around it, but as far back as there is evidence on the subject, to Ancient Greece and Ancient Egypt and beyond, it is clear that everyone knew that the earth was a sphere.